kubernetes/website/content/en/docs/concepts/configuration/secret.md

 * `password` secret is not projected

 If `.spec.volumes[].secret.items` is used, only keys specified in `items` are projected.
-To consume all keys from the secret, all of them must be listed in the `items` field.
+To consume all keys from the Secret, all of them must be listed in the `items` field.
-All listed keys must exist in the corresponding secret.
+All listed keys must exist in the corresponding Secret.
 Otherwise, the volume is not created.

 **Secret files permissions**